 Featured works include ‘Driftwood Circle’ by Richard Long, ‘Notung’ by Anselm Kiefer and ‘D'red Dwarf, B'lack Hole’ by Jim Shaw.
-Because of their enormous size, these works are rarely exhibited and could not be included in the current collections displays The Collection as Time Machine in the intimate galleries of the old museum building.
 By contrast, the Bodon wing offers ample space for these large artworks and will provide the backdrop from February 2018 for the XL exhibition.

 Paintings that take up an entire wall, sculptures and installations that fill whole galleries: today extremely large artworks are quite normal.
 But in in 1935, when Museum Boijmans Van Beuningen opened, such large artworks were rare and so the design of the building did not take them into account.
 In the 1970s, the museum constructed the Bodon wing to create more space for exhibitions and the growing collection.
 This space is perfect for the more than sixty large works XL Art.